-NEAMERA Theatre Company, which in Greek etymology means “new day – new being” founded in 2014 by Diana Costa (Italy) and Pablo Durán Rojas (Spain) combining their acting research with the promotion of theater projects and cultural activities in collaboration with other professionals.
+NEAMERA Theatre Company, which in Greek etymology means “new day – new being” founded in 2014 by Diana Costa (Italy) and Pablo Durán Rojas (Spain) continuing their acting research initiated with the masks of the Commedia dell’Arte.

 Their work process is based on the use of masks as an expressive and creative element that begins with their creation from different materials (colored papers, cardboard, papier-maché, fabric, thermoplastic) to use on stage and as a pedagogical instrument.

 Activities in the social ambit (integration of immigrants, therapeutic communities, preparation of masked groups for Carnival parades), didactic (schools, universities) and formative (theater schools, academies of performing arts), represent a very varied range where theatricality and materials are mixed in an attempt to respond creatively to the different concerns where they are developed with special attention on recovery and recycling.
 The poetic universe of masks awakens interest and curiosity in theater, art and the stage.

 The company’s productions: Mr&Mrs Kraft – a story of paper masks, Glorious Visions (Full Masks), The Last Romantics (expressive half masks and puppet theater) and A Feather into the Wind (Commedia dell’Arte) have been previously performed and continue to be programmed in different theaters and festivals across many countries including Spain, Italy, Chile, Colombia, Iran, Portugal, Romania, Turkey.

 Highlight some projects related to small communities: